Can I Get LASIK With Dry Eye in Boston?in Boston, MA

 If you have chronic dry eye, there may be extra considerations involved when deciding whether or not to pursue eye surgery.
 However, having dry eye shouldn’t prevent you from moving ahead with eye surgery, even an elective surgery like LASIK.

 In fact, screening and management for dry eye is a part of the pre-operative process for LASIK surgery.
 Treating dry eye before surgery can effectively reduce the effects of post-surgical dry eye.
-Keep reading to learn more about getting LASIK while having dry eye syndrome!
+Keep reading to learn more about getting LASIK in Boston while having dry eye syndrome!

-Screening for Dry Eye
+Screening for Dry Eye In Boston

 When you are evaluated for LASIK, your eye doctor will test your tear production.
 Evaluating your tears involves several steps, such as measuring the ratio of water, oil, and mucus in your tears as well as measuring the number of tears your eyes produce.